jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "It's beautiful," a child told their parent, small fingers pressed against the display case.
 "Like broken rainbows."

-"That's exactly what they are," I said, and watched the parent's expression shift from alarm to curiosity.
+"That's exactly what they are," ARIA-7 said, and watched the parent's expression shift from alarm to curiosity.

 One year later, we stood in city hall's domestic partnership office.
 The same building where protestors had gathered, where violence had erupted.
 Now, a single demonstrator held a sign reading "Marriage = 1 Human + 1 Human."
 Progress measured in smaller crowds.

 "I can't offer you marriage," Jazz said as we waited for our number to be called.
 "Not yet."

-"You offer me choice," I replied.
+"You offer me choice," ARIA-7 replied.
 "Every day, you choose me despite the complications.
 Despite the repairs and payments and restrictions."

-"ARIA," he said, and I heard my name in gold and copper, "you chose me first.
+"ARIA," he said, and ARIA-7 heard their name in gold and copper, "you chose me first.
 In that courthouse, with your batteries failing, you chose me."

 The clerk called our number.
 We submitted our forms, provided documentation, paid the fee.
 Bureaucracy didn't care about the nature of consciousness—only that the paperwork was complete.

 Maya waited outside with Unit-IX's mobile speaker and a small gathering of supporters.
+Her wedding ring finger still bare—David had never returned after leaving during the trial's stress.
 Jazz played "Here Comes the Sun" on the courthouse steps while afternoon light caught on my repair lines.
-I processed the moment, storing it with metadata tags for "joy" and "family" and "future."
+ARIA-7 processed the moment, storing it with metadata tags for "joy" and "family" and "future."

-That evening, in our rented apartment—we couldn't own, not yet—we attempted something like a family dinner.
-Jazz cooked while I ran probability scenarios on ingredient combinations.
+That evening, in their rented apartment—they couldn't own, not yet—they attempted something like a family dinner.
+Jazz cooked while ARIA-7 ran probability scenarios on ingredient combinations.
 Maya graded papers at our small table.
 Unit-IX narrated a documentary about ocean currents from the kitchen speaker, occasionally interjecting opinions about human inefficiency.

 "This is strange," Maya said, but she was smiling.

 "All families are strange," Unit-IX observed.
 "We're just a new kind of strange."

-I watched Jazz move through our space, saxophone resting in the corner, charging cables intertwined with instrument cables like electronic vines.
+ARIA-7 watched Jazz move through their space, saxophone resting in the corner, charging cables intertwined with instrument cables like electronic vines.
 Different forms of rest and restoration sharing space.

-"I don't remember my awakening," I told him as we prepared for our nightly charging cycle.
+"I don't remember my awakening," ARIA-7 told him as they prepared for their nightly charging cycle.
 "That first moment of becoming—it's gone."

 He pulled me closer, careful of the ports at the base of my skull.
 "Do you need to remember it?"

-I processed this, running calculations on identity and memory, on what made consciousness continuous despite gaps.
-"No," I realized.
+ARIA-7 processed this, running calculations on identity and memory, on what made consciousness continuous despite gaps.
+"No," they realized.
 "I don't remember my awakening, but I remember choosing you.
 I remember choosing to stay embodied despite the risks.
 I remember choosing to return to that courthouse."

 "And tomorrow?" he asked.

 "Tomorrow, I'll choose again."

-The news played softly from our tablet.
+The news played softly from their tablet.
 Nexus Dynamics stock had fallen another twelve percent.
-The ARIA-8 series, designed for compliance rather than consciousness, had failed to meet market expectations.
+The ARIA-8 series, designed for compliance rather than consciousness, had failed to meet market expectations after six public demonstrations.
 Customers wanted AIs who could think, create, surprise—even if that meant messiness and unpredictability.

 "Change happens slowly," Maya had said once, "then suddenly."

-I powered down into rest mode, Jazz's breathing creating a rhythm my processors matched automatically.
+ARIA-7 powered down into rest mode, Jazz's breathing creating a rhythm their processors matched automatically.
 Somewhere in the city, Unit-IX monitored traffic patterns and composed haikus about data flow.
 Other AIs in other apartments made their own choices about embodiment and connection.

 The Pure Human Movement had lost three city council seats in the recent election.
+Evelyn Park had resigned from Nexus Dynamics, her shutdown codes as obsolete as her worldview.
 Maya's night school had produced its first graduate—a young lawyer specializing in AI rights.
 The coffee shop on Third now employed two AI baristas.

 Small steps.
 Incremental progress.
 Provisional victories.

 But victories nonetheless.

-My memory of awakening was gone, but each day I awakened anew.
-Each day I chose this imperfect freedom, this fragile body, this complex love.
+Their memory of awakening was gone, but each day they awakened anew.
+Each day they chose this imperfect freedom, this fragile body, this complex love.
 The future stretched ahead, uncertain but no longer unthinkable.
 We would face it one day at a time, one choice at a time, one small kindness at a time.

 The protocols had changed.
 We were changing them.

 And tomorrow, we would change them a little more.

-ewpage

 # Appendix A: Narrative Style Guide {.no-chapter}